garden-io/garden/docs/reference/commands.md

     # Latest error status message of the service (if any).
     lastError:

-    # A map of primitive values, output from the service.
+    # A map of values output from the service.
     outputs:
-      # Number, string or boolean
       <name>:

     # How many replicas of the service are currently running.